Constipation is a common digestive issue characterised by infrequent bowel movements or difficulty in passing stools.

 De-prescribing for constipation often revolves around encouraging non-pharmaceutical interventions, such as dietary and lifestyle changes.

 Managing constipation often involves understanding the underlying causes and addressing them with both dietary and lifestyle changes.
-Effective de-prescribing programs can help patients transition away from reliance on medications, with appropriate guidance and personalized care.
+Effective de-prescribing programs can help patients transition away from reliance on medications, with appropriate guidance and personalised care.